Healing Through Ho’oponopono for Autoimmune Healing: A Gentle Path to Peace and Grace

 Prior to starting my collection of autoimmune diseases, sleep was one of the things I was best at – I slept like a baby!
 Unfortunately, now I can relate all too well to those with insomnia and sleep disturbances, and have had more than my share of sleepless nights.

 Sadly, insomnia and sleep debt is more than just an annoyance.
-Lack of sleep effects your circadian rhythm, production of cortisol and melatonin and subsequently messes with your gut microbiome and autoimmune health.
+Lack of sleep affects your circadian rhythm, disrupts the production of cortisol and melatonin, which in turn messes with your gut microbiome and autoimmune health.

 If you’re caught in the endless cycle of sleepless nights, inflammation and autoimmune flares, you may be at the end of your rope.